m2f0/codex/packages/codex-web/README.md

 # Codex Web Frontend

-This package contains a minimal Next.js frontend for the Codex project.
+This package contains the **4SysCodex** web interface.
+It provides a modern chat UI that exposes the Codex functionality via the browser.

 ## Development